cds-astro/a-FAIR-journey-for-astronomical-data/learners/setup.md

 ## Target audience

 <!-- Astronomers who want to publish their data (table, images, spectra, …), and make them available to the community, following the FAIR principles. -->

-Researchers in astronomy who want to make their published data (tables, images, spectra, …) <a href="section_fair_astro.html">FAIR</a> and openly accessible to the community.
+This training is aimed at researchers in astronomy who want to:

+- Make their published data (tables, images, spectra, …) <a href="section_fair_astro.html">Findable, Accessible, Interopable and Reusable (FAIR)</a> and openly accessible to the community.
-This training is also directed at researchers interested in ensuring long-lasting access to their data.
+- Ensure long-lasting access to their data.

-This training is designed to inform astronomy researchers about the new developments in Open Science that are being enabled by the EOSC.
+- Learn about the new developments in Open Science that are being enabled by the EOSC.